Home

 2022-05-10 16:49:17

-Thai police raided the compound of a suspected cult chief in Chaiyaphum province on Sunday, discovering at the very least 11 bodies in the course of the search.
-Local authorities were able to raid the compound after the group allegedly violated land encroachment laws and broke Covid-19 restriction laws.
+Thai police raided the compound of a suspected cult chief in Chaiyaphum province on Sunday, discovering a minimum of 11 bodies through the search.
+Local authorities were in a position to raid the compound after the group allegedly violated land encroachment laws and broke Covid-19 restriction laws.

-The suspected leader of the group has been detained for questioning, however earlier than the arrest many of his followers attempted to cease police from arresting the elderly man through the raid.
+The suspected chief of the group has been detained for questioning, but earlier than the arrest a lot of his followers tried to cease police from arresting the elderly man in the course of the raid.

 "ไม่มีกลิ่นหรอกค่ะ มีแต่คนจิตไม่ดีเท่านั้นเเหละค่ะที่จะได้กลิ่น"